tom-seddon/beeblink/docs/fs.md

 code (see below).
 Use `-` to switch it off.
 You can specify multiple options on the command line.

+If any options are active, their codes will be displayed in the ROM startup banner.

 The current ROM options are as follows.

 ## `V` - debug verbosity